Stamford Park Trust Equality Statement 2021/22

 - To promote mental health awareness and develop appropriate interventions where necessary

-- Actively close gaps in attendance between Learners for all groups of Learners; especially Learners eligible for Pupil Premium, Learners with special educational needs and disabilities, looked after children and Learners from minority ethnic groups .
+- Actively close gaps in attainment, attendance and achievement between students for all groups of students; especially students eligible for Pupil Premium, students with special educational needs and disabilities, looked after children and students from minority ethnic groups.
 In order to do this, we will work in partnership with families and provide support through our Inclusion and Pastoral support teams, Attendance Officer, and external services as required.

-- Monitor the incidence of the use of homophobic, sexist and racist language by Learners in our academies
+- Monitor the incidence of the use of homophobic, sexist and racist language by students in our academies

 - To continuously review and revise the curriculum so that it represents a diverse culture and society and encourages tolerance and respect.

-- Promote a Growth Mindset amongst our community, where Learners and adults believe if they work hard, they can achieve.
-We will do this through assemblies, community events and rewards for Learners who work hard in lessons and achieve well.
+- Promote a Growth Mindset amongst our community, where students and adults believe if they work hard, they can achieve.
+We will do this through assemblies, community events and rewards for students who work hard in lessons and achieve well.